 Summary: Democracy in America

-In Democracy in America, Tocqueville shares the observations he was able to make during his trip.
+In Democracy in America, Tocqueville presents the observations he made during his journey.

-Published in 1835, this work contains reflections on the nature and dangers of a democracy, and a comparison between the political systems of European countries and that of the United States.
+Published in 1835, this work offers reflections on the nature and risks of democracy, as well as a comparison of the political systems of European countries and the United States.

-Tocqueville wrote this book following his trip to America, in order to expose the nature and peculiarities of that country's mode of government.
+Tocqueville wrote this book after his journey to America to analyse the nature and peculiarities of its system of government.

-What struck him most was the equality of conditions.
-This fact influences everything else: laws, morals, etc.
+What struck him most was the equality of conditions among citizens.
+This fact shapes everything else: laws, morals, and more.

-Noting this movement towards equality throughout Europe, since the French Revolution, he conceived the idea for this book.
+Observing this movement towards equality across Europe since the French Revolution, he conceived the idea for this book.

-This march towards equality, in other words, the democratic revolution, is an irresistible phenomenon that has come to us from very far away.
-In fact, it is the most continuous, longest-running and most permanent fact known to history
+This march towards equality, or the democratic revolution, is an irresistible phenomenon that has deep historical roots.
+Indeed, it is the most continuous, enduring, and permanent phenomenon in recorded history

 1.

-Already, we can see this progress at work in various historical facts: the clergy opening their ranks to all, poor or rich; nobles ruining themselves in private wars, while commoners grow rich through trade; kings involving the lower classes of the state in government, in order to lower the aristocracy, etc. Even inventions like firearms equalise the villain and the noble on the battlefield
+This progress can already be seen in various historical events: the clergy opening its ranks to both the poor and the rich; nobles impoverishing themselves in private wars, while commoners amass wealth through trade; kings integrating the lower classes into government to weaken the aristocracy.
+Even inventions like firearms put the commoner and the noble on equal footing in battle

 2.

-Tocqueville observes that every half-century brings the noble closer to the commoner.
-So much so that we have to resolve to attribute a providential character to this march towards democracy.
-In other words: this is divine will, and thus the destiny of humanity:
+Tocqueville observes that with each half-century, the noble draws closer to the commoner.
+To such an extent that we must concede a providential character to this march towards democracy.
+In other words, this is divine will and, therefore, the destiny of humanity:

-The gradual development of equality of conditions is therefore a providential fact, it has the principal characters of one: it is universal, it is lasting, it escapes human power every day; all events, like all men serve its development 3.
+The gradual development of equality of conditions is, therefore, a providential fact; it possesses the defining traits of one: it is universal, enduring, and beyond human control; every event, like every man, serves its development 3.

-This inevitability, which greatly impresses Tocqueville, renders null and void the efforts of reaction to overthrow democracy and restore the monarchy.
-On the other hand, if this democratic movement cannot be opposed, perhaps it is possible to direct it.
-For this, a new political science is needed for a brand new world
+This inevitability, which profoundly impresses Tocqueville, renders futile any reactionary efforts to overthrow democracy and restore the monarchy.
+However, if this democratic movement cannot be opposed, perhaps it can be guided.
+For this, a new political science is required for an entirely new world

 4.